Pf-16/Upsilon-ch/README.md

 > Vous ne comprenez pas l'anglais ?
 Vous êtes francophone ?
 Regardez le [*LISEZ-MOI* français](./README.fr.md) !

+## NE MARCHE PAS/DOES NOT WORK.
+THIS IS ONLY FOR TESTING PURPOSES

 ## About

 Upsilon is a fork of Omega, an user-made OS that runs on the Numworks calculator, which brings many features to it, but was discontinued because of a policy change from Numworks.
 Upsilon is for the people who want to see a future for user-made OSes for Numworks, even after the closure and archiving of Omega.